Well, holy moly. Mushroom and chestnut soup, you are dayum fine. I just want to gobble you up for each and every meal until the end of time.

 Now, baked eggs, or Shakshuka as they are called in North Africa, are without a doubt one of my all time favourite things to eat for breakfast, brunch, lunch OR dinner.
 They’re a fantastically versatile dish- but more on that later.
 In fact, the only recipe that could possibly compare in terms of versatility, flavour and speed are overnight oats.
 Come to think of it, my pumpkin spice overnight oats should be making an appearance any day now that autumn is on its way.
 Excitement levels are HIGH!!!

 Good morning my friends and HAPPY WEDNESDAY!
-Let’s make some NYC Deli Style Pastrami, Rocket and Mustard sandwiches to help us over that mid week hump.
+Let’s make some New York Deli Style Sandwiches with Pastrami, Rocket and Mustard to help us over that mid week hump.

-Now, I would like to preface by saying that I have never been to New York, and have therefore never tried a legit NYC Deli style pastrami sandwich.
+Now, I would like to preface by saying that I have never been to New York, and have therefore never tried a legit New York Deli style sandwich of the pastrami variety.

 Not only is this chicken and vegetable pesto soup my favourite soup I have made, it is apparently the nicest soup that Andrew has ever tasted.
 So there’s that, I guess.